mosTavassoli/RunTogether-UX/M1/milestone1.md

 - How have you invested in your knowledge of running?
 - What motivates you to go running?
 And are there moments that even you struggle to overcome?
 - What do you think about training and competitions?
+- How do you feel when you reach the goals you desired to be done during your sport activity?
 - For you, running is like…?

 ...